How to Keep Bats Out of Your House

 Photo by Abbilyn Zavgorodniaia

-A combination approach has been shown to be the most effective when it comes to keeping bats away from your house.
+A combination approach has been shown to be the most effective for keeping bats away from a house.

 A significant factor is using an exclusion method.
-On the other hand, you should try to do away with all food sources.
+On the other hand, you should try to eliminate all food sources.

-It is also a good idea to add deterrents and introduce smells that bats detest, such as peppermint or clove.
+It is also good to add deterrents and introduce smells that bats detest, such as peppermint or clove.

 Bats and Disease

-Bats pose a significant threat to disease transmission because of their mobility and social behavior.
+Bats significantly threaten disease transmission because of their mobility and social behavior.

 Although just around 6 percent of bats are infected, they are the leading cause of rabies in people.
-Once the illness begins to show its signs, it is virtually invariably deadly.
+Once the illness shows signs, it is virtually invariably deadly.

 Amazingly, bats are responsible for 70% of human rabies deaths, as reported by the CDC.
 With their sharp teeth, bats may easily bite someone as they sleep and leave no visible marks.